NickBansal/Snake/README.md

 - [x] Check to see if the snake hits the walls
 - [x] Check to see if the snake hits itself
 - [x] Randomly generate food
+- [-] Checks if food is caught and increases snake and regenerates food

 ## Instructions
 In order to get this game working on your local machine please check if node is installed by typing this command into your terminal